grafana/tempo/docs/sources/tempo/configuration/_index.md

         # The maximum number of requests to execute when hedging.
         # Requires hedge_requests_at to be set.
 Must be greater than 0.
         [hedge_requests_up_to: <int> | default = 2 ]

+        # If set to a non-zero value, it's value will be used to decide if query is within SLO or not.
+        # Query is within SLO if it returned 200 within duration_slo seconds.
+        [duration_slo: <duration> | default = 0s ]
 ```

 ## Querier